andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 $\sqrt{65} = 8.0623$.

 Which means the distance we would have to walk upstage is 0.778% longer than the distance we walk downstage\*.
-If we assume an average stride distance of 2.5 ft that means we'd walk 20 feet downstage and to account for the angle we'd need to walk 20 feet 1.87 inches on the way back.
+If we assume an average stride length of 2.5 ft our downstage stroll totals 20.
+In order to account for the angle that means we'd need to walk 20 feet 1.87 inches on the way back.
 Or an extra 0.23 inches per step.
 We're good but I don't think we're *that* good.

 *\*I just learned what upstage & downstage meant during rehearsal today.
 I'm only 77.8% sure I'm using it correctly here.*